pmkruyen/dearscholar/readme.md

 The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation instructions, an overview of the settings and options, (automatic) testing options, and other details.

 ## Interested in using DearScholar in your academic research project?
-* Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play; take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.
+* Contact the main author (peter.kruyen@ru.nl) for credentials (username and password); download the app on the App Store or Google Play; take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.

 * For iOS devices (iPhones and iPads), download the app on [the App Store](https://apps.apple.com/us/app/dearscholar/id1577072187);
 * For Android devices, download the app on [Google Play](https://play.google.com/store/apps/details?id=net.peterkruyen.dearscholar).